 - 180° for cylindrical and hexagonal head screws and nuts.

 Furthermore, a detailed examination of the various styles of the countersink is as follows:

 This countersink is special because of its unique drill hole across the countersink.
 It features a hole at 45° to the countersink’s axis but a countersink angle of 90°.

 The hole at 45° helps to take out chips quickly.
 It prevents jamming and keeps the workpiece clean.
 They are also the best choice of countersink for deburring.

 Figure 3: Countersink showing its drill hole for chip removal.

 A shell sinker has its countersink mounted on a twist drill.
-The set-up is such that initial drilling and countersinking happens in one working step.
+The setup is such that initial drilling and countersinking happen in one working step.